tanerijun/vitaneri-v3/README.md

 ## Vitaneri-V3

-The third version of my personal website.
+The third version of my personal website (now archived).

 This time, it's created with Astro, and some of the components are written in React.